Medical Malpractice Lawyer Serving Boca Raton

 In the state of Florida, the statute of limitations, when it comes to filing a medical malpractice case is usually two years from the time that the patient (or the individual who is filing the lawsuit) discovered or should have known that an injury resulted from what was likely due to medical malpractice.

 There is also an additional limitation when it comes to medical malpractice claims, in Florida.
-Known as the statute of repose, this states (unless extenuating circumstances exist), a healthcare provider cannot be legally sued, when it comes to medical malpractice, after four years have passed since the healthcare was provided.
-Therefore, it’s important to understand that you may not be able to file a medical malpractice lawsuit once four years have passed.
+Known as the statute of repose, this states (unless extenuating circumstances exist), a healthcare provider cannot be legally sued, when it comes to medical malpractice, after two years have passed since the healthcare was provided.
+Therefore, it’s important to understand that you may not be able to file a medical malpractice lawsuit once two years have passed.

 But there are exceptions to the statute of repose which include; concealment, fraud or a misrepresentation on the part of the medical provider.
-Should this have occurred, then the patient may still be able to file a medical malpractice lawsuit, even if the four year limitation has elapsed.
+Should this have occurred, then the patient may still be able to file a medical malpractice lawsuit, even if the two year limitation has elapsed.

 This is one of the reasons why it is critical for you to seek the advice of a Boca Raton medical malpractice attorney as soon as possible after the malpractice incident has occurred.